 The Brooks Beast is your go-to running shoe if you have bunions, keep reading and I’ll explain why.
 First of all, the superior soft cushioning that is in the DNA midsole provides more adaptability and cushioning than Brooks’ standard DNA midsole.
 Lots of cushions are great because it gives the bunion a soft surface and it helps to absorb shock.
 In addition to cushion, the Beast also has The Extended Progressive Diagonal Rollbar (PDRB) which helps to guide your body back to its natural motion.
 The Beast will help to keep your feet aligned and your bunion free of pressure.
 We can’t forget to mention the enhanced fit, with air mesh uppers that offer a spacious toe box you’ll have the most comfortable fit while you run, especially your bunion.

-The Gaviota 2 by HOKA is the perfect shoe for a runner looking for a stability shoe, and also suffers from Bunions.
-The Gaviota 2 has a nice rounded and roomy toe box to offer your Bunion plenty of toe room, so you can run in comfort and not have to worry about pesky bunion pain.
-In addition, the Gaviota 2 has a late-stage Meta-Rocker design for added stability and a smooth toe-off for even weight distribution.
+The Gaviota 3 by HOKA is the perfect shoe for a runner looking for a stable shoe, and also suffers from Bunions.
+The Gaviota 3 has a nice rounded and roomy toe box to offer your Bunion plenty of toe room, so you can run in comfort and not have to worry about pesky bunion pain.
+Also, the Gaviota 3 has a late-stage Meta-Rocker design for added stability and a smooth toe-off for even weight distribution.
 The Meta-rocker additionally offers your bunion pressure relief if you plan to stand or walk for long periods of time.
-Also, the Gaviota 2 features arch-lock wings that offer midfoot stability and support, so you can still have that roomy toe box but snug and secure fit you crave when you run.
-In all, if you are looking for maximum cushion, and running shoe that provides your Bunion with plenty of space then this is your shoe.
+Also, the Gaviota 3 features arch-lock wings that offer midfoot stability and support, so you can still have that roomy toe box but snug and secure fit you crave when you run.
+In all, if you are looking for maximum cushion, and a running shoe that provides your Bunion with plenty of space then this is your shoe.

 3. New Balance Men’s and Women’s 990